Sasuke (TV series): First stage

+Second stage

 Those with enough skill to complete Stage One then take on an even more grueling set of obstacles in Stage Two.
-522 competitors have reached the Second Stage as of Sasuke 40.
-Like Stage One, the obstacles alter throughout the competitions.
 The obstacles determine the time limit, and it is usually between 50 and 100 seconds.

 Unlike the First Stage, which has always required the competitors to hit a buzzer at the end of the course to stop the clock and pass the course, the Second Stage did not have a buzzer at its end until the 8th competition.
 Before then, the competitors simply walked through an open gate to stop the clock.
 From the 8th competition onward, the buzzer opens the gate.
 If the competitor breaks the gate open without hitting the button, they are disqualified.
 In addition, the course judges can hold the gates closed if a competitor committed a foul earlier in the Second Stage that would result in their disqualification, such as using the Chain Reaction gloves on the Spider Walk as Katsumi Yamada had done in the 12th competition.

-On average, 10 to 15 competitors attempt the Second Stage on each competition.
-A record 37 competitors attempted the Second Stage during the 4th competition.
-Also during the 4th competition, 11 competitors cleared the Second Stage, a record that stood until Sasuke 40 saw 12 completions.
-In the 19th competition, neither of the two qualified competitors cleared the circuit (a fall and a timeout on the Salmon Ladder), marking the earliest end of a Sasuke competition.
+On average, 19% of competitors attempt the Second Stage on each competition, with an average of 41% of attempts clearing.
+In the 19th competition, neither of the two qualified competitors cleared the 2nd Stage, marking the earliest end of a Sasuke competition.

-3rd Stage
+While obstacles change from season to season, the course always general features the following structure, both on Sasuke and abroad: